goschtl/zope/zopetoolkit/doc/source/index.rst

 contributors of the Zope Foundation.

 The whole collection of ZTK libraries are used in various web frameworks and web application servers.
-Two of these are managed by the Zope project: BlueBream and Grok.
-If you install one of these systems, you will get the ZTK along with it automatically.
+Three of these are managed by the Zope project: BlueBream, Grok and Zope 2.
+If you install one of these systems, you will get a part of the ZTK along with it automatically.

-The :ref:`steering-group` is there to help guide the development of the ZTK.
+The :ref:`release-team` is there to coordinate the release of new versions of the ZTK and make sure the interests of the three Zope projects are respected.

 .. note::
-    Currently some of the ZTK libraries are more reusable than others, but we are working on getting them all in shape.

     The ZTK is not installable by itself directly, but its libraries are.